infrasonar/docs/docs/collectors/probes/appliance/appliance_installation.md

 ```bash
 $ sudo netplan apply
 ```
 ## Deploy InfraSonar

-Run our [easy deployment script](./deploy_infrasonar.md) in a directory of your choosing, we suggest using `/etc/infrasonar`.
+Run our [easy deployment script](./deploy_infrasonar.md) to deploy InfraSonar on the appliance.

 ## Build your own appliance

-When you prefer to perform your own Linux installation or can't use the OVA file format we outlined our installation steps [here](appliance_manual_installation.md)
+When you prefer to perform your own Linux installation or can't use the OVA file format we outlined our installation steps [here](appliance_manual_installation.md).